Azure/azure-functions-python-worker/.github/CONTRIBUTING.md

 The following guidelines must be followed in **EVERY** pull request that is opened.

 - Pull request includes test coverage for the included changes
-- Changes would not be merged untill all the CI scenarios pass.
+- Changes would not be merged until all the CI scenarios pass.